How Google Accounts work when children turn 13 or the applicable age in your country

 Your child can choose to have a parent continue to manage their account.
 Your child can pick this option by tapping Ask me later.
 When they're ready, they can choose to manage their own account.

-Note: If you created a Google Account for your child under 13 (or the applicable age in your country), your child must decide to manage their Google Account before they turn 18.
+Note: If you created a Google Account for your child under 13 (or the applicable age in your country), or you have provided consent for a child's continued use of their Google Account, your child must decide to manage their Google Account before they turn 18.